MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/create-operations-manager-managed-instance.md

 ## Create a SCOM Managed Instance (preview)

-To create a SCOM Managed Instance (preview), follow the below steps:
+To create a SCOM Managed Instance (preview), follow these steps:

 1. Sign in to the [Azure portal](https://portal.azure.com) and search for **SCOM** or **SCOM Managed Instance**.
 1. On the Overview page, you have three options: